beenlanced/ai_model_compression/pruning/README.md

 [img source: pruning section](https://www.linkedin.com/learning/ai-model-compression-techniques-building-cheaper-faster-and-greener-ai)

-##### Structured Pruning
+##### Structured Pruning:

 Structured pruning is a more ambitious, architecturally minded approach to pruning.
 By removing entire structured groups of weights, the method reduces the scale of calculations that would have to be made in the forward pass through the model’s weights graph.
-This has real improvements for model inference speed and model size[[A Comprehensive Guide to Neural Network Model Pruning]](https://datature.io/blog/a-comprehensive-guide-to-neural-network-model-pruning).
+This process has real improvements for model inference speed and model size[[A Comprehensive Guide to Neural Network Model Pruning]](https://datature.io/blog/a-comprehensive-guide-to-neural-network-model-pruning).

 <p>
   <img alt="Structured Pruning" src="structured_pruning.png" width="450" height="190"/>